What motivates us?

 If we don’t have a purpose and we’re not contributing to the greater human good- we don’t perform as well as others.
 I’ll let you watch the video.

 I’m going to tell you a rather interesting story while I worked at FedEx Ground.
 Or you can just skip this part since you’ve already seen the video.
 I dealt with our inbound operation- for about 4 years.
 I know, what in the world is Alison Foxall, a designer, doing in a place like that?
-It started out as just a job for college, but quickly grew into MUCH more- so much more that even though I’ve been gone from the place for quite some time now- it remains an active part of my life.
+It started out as just a job for college, but quickly grew into MUCH more- so much more that even though I’ve been gone from the place for quite some time now- the experience remains an active part of my life.

 Let’s skip over some personal stories involving FedEx Ground and move into when I was a manager at a smaller facility about 40 miles south of Tampa.
-At the time I loved FedEx- I lived and breathed it, had a blast working, hitting out goals, and competing with others to be the “best.”
-FXG is very competitive in that way- especially in the Florida region.
+At the time I loved FedEx- I lived and breathed it, had a blast working, hitting our goals, and competing to be the “best”.
+FXG is very competitive in that way– especially in the Florida region.
 Not only were we competitive inside the facility, we competed with other facilities in the region, and the region as a whole competed with regions around the nation.
 All to do one very simple thing: to provide an outstanding FedEx experience as outlined in the Purple Promise.

 I engaged them, made friends, all while making sure we were hitting our goals.
 One of the basis was building a team.
 They all had to gel together – like a football team.
 I remember watching the Tampa Bay Bucs with practically all new players and only a few vets, it was very difficult to not only win games, but to just play together in general.
-And it showed.
-The only way I was going to build my team was to have retention, train constantly, and follow up constantly with them.
-People aren’t going to work as well if they hate their boss- I know because I’ve been there.
-So back to the job sucking- that was a constant reminder having to wake up around 3am everyday.
-I made sure all my people knew about all the programs available to them through FedEx to save money- a major incentive to working there, which goes back to the monetary value talked about in the video.
-Problem for FedEx is working at 10 bucks an hour starting pay was not that great for doing this type of work.
-It was okay, but not nearly enough to provide motivation for people.
+And it showed negatively.
+The only way I was going to build my team was to have retention, train constantly, and follow up with them daily.
+People aren’t going to work as well if they hate their boss- I know because I’ve been there too many times.

 What is your motivation?